 - Your current address has not been updated in myUNSW.

 Applying for a new student visa:

-- Apply for your CoE extension with International Student Experience Unit (ISEU) at least one month before your current visa expires.
+- Apply for your CoE extension with International Student Compliance (ISC) at least one month before your current visa expires.

 Note: You will only require a new CoE if your visa is due to expire within 3 months.
 DHA will only process visas within 3 months of the expiry date.

 Visit Department of Home Affairs website for step-by-step instructions.